Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Secondary frequency control of power systems

 When a steady state exists for the nonlinear system (\ref{eq:model1}), all the approaches above can restore the nominal frequency with an optimized control cost.
 However, it can be easily observed that the control approaches, e.g., (\ref{control:AGC}) and (\ref{eq:gather0}), are in the form of integral control where the control inputs are actually the integral of the frequency deviation.
 This will be further explained in Section \ref{Sec:control_frq2}.
-A common drawback of integral control is that \emph{the control input suffers from an overshoot problem with a large gain coefficient or slow convergence speed with a small one, which causes extra oscillation or slow convergence of the frequency}.
-For illustrations of such an overshoot phenomena, we refer to frequency response of the simulations in \cite{Dorfler2016} and Fig. \ref{fig.frq}a$_2$ in Section \ref{Sec:experiment} in this paper.
+A common drawback of integral control is that \emph{the control input suffers from an overshoot problem with a large gain coefficient or slow convergence speed with a small one, which causes extra oscillation or slow convergence of the frequency} \cite{overshoot_report2,overshoot_report1,Recent_survey_2005}.